Ade Ademuyiwa PGDip MBACP

 'The time period is usually decided on at the end of the first meeting between counsellor and client.
 Many counsellors work for short fixed-term periods such as six or 12 weeks, although some work in a more open-ended way, continuing to provide sessions until the client feels ready to leave'.

-Please email me email@example.com or call me on 07399 958963, if you would like more information or to book an initial consultation.
+Please send an email to firstname.lastname@example.org, if you would like more information or to book an initial consultation.

 Training, qualifications & experience